gbroques/gerrymandering/README.md

 How the districts are formed can make a dramatic difference in the outcome of elections.

 This program generates 1 million random redistricting schemes.
-Contiguous redstricting schemes are recorded, and statistics of interest are displayed to the terminal and a textfile `HW3output.txt`.
+Contiguous redistricting schemes are recorded, and statistics of interest are displayed to the terminal and a textfile `HW4output.txt`.

+## How to Run
+`python HW4Roques.py`
+Be sure to run it with Python 3.